What a Nexus Letter Is & Why It Matters for VA Disability Claims

 Reviewed by: Lieutenant Commander Brian Boone, U.S. Navy (Ret.)

 Many veterans run into the same frustrating problem when it comes to VA nexus letters.
-They know it’s one of the most important pieces of evidence for a VA disability claim, but getting one feels confusing and overwhelming.

 What is a Nexus Letter?